tennyros/spring-boot-admin-dashboard/README.md

 - ⚡ Dynamic UI (no page reloads) via JavaScript + Fetch API
 - 📄 REST API backend with Spring MVC
 - 🎨 UI built with Thymeleaf and Bootstrap
-- 🐬 MySQL containerized with Docker
+- 🐬 Application and MySQL containerized with Docker
 - 📦 Frontend bundled using Webpack, Babel and `frontend-maven-plugin`

 ## 🛠 Tech Stack